buhman/aud/README.md

 As per my plan for world domination, I continue with simple code that does nothing but play audio.

-Specifically, single-channel 48kHz s16le PCM from a file at `../foo.raw`.
+This branch currently expects a 2-channel s16 48000kHz flac audio file called `foo.flac` as input, but will only playback one channel (I have no idea how the interleave format works).

 You can obtain one such file by encoding one of your favorite audio files with:

-    ffmpeg -i my_favorite_song.mp3 -acodec pcm_s16le -ac 1 -ar 48000 -f s16le foo.raw
+    ffmpeg -i my_favorite_song.mp3 ar 48000 -ac 2 -acodec flac foo.flac

 requirements
 ------------

-This one requires, at the moment, just `libasound`.
+This one requires, at the moment, just `libasound` and `libFLAC`.

 building
 --------